vippsas/management-api/vipps-management-api-quick-start.md

 💥
 DRAFT!
 The Management API is in development, but not yet available.
-This documentation is a working document, and used in discussions with merchants and partners to make sure we are prioritizing rightm, and that we are implementing the right functionality.
+This documentation is a working document, and used in discussions with merchants and partners to make sure we are prioritizing right, and that we are implementing the right functionality.
 💥